Equator11/alx-zero_day/README.md

-My first readme
+My first readme as a software engineer
-I am updating my work